 Infinity Flight is pleased to be able to provide a Helicopter Transition Program (HTP) in partnership with Piedmont Airlines and Mercer County Community College.
 The HTP is designed to seamlessly convert helicopter pilots who already have a solid foundation in aviation to fixed wing aircraft.
 This program allows HTP students to obtain a career with the world’s largest civilian airline in the fastest time possible; however, you may also go through this program and elect to go to another airline of your choosing.

 Pilots enrolled in this personalized fast track program can choose to use their VA benefits, or utilize a variety of different funding options.

 We understand that every pilot will come to us with different requirements.
 We are here to help you create a program that will meet your individual needs.

 The Helicopter Transition Program (HTP) is a customized training experience that provides helicopter pilots the opportunity to transition into commercial aviation with little or NO COST.
 Infinity and our partners will educate, train and assist you in finding what funding solutions are available to you.

-Anyone with logged military rotorcraft time that qualifies for a restricted ATP certificate is eligible for the Piedmont program.
+Anyone with over 500 hours of logged military rotorcraft time that qualifies for a restricted ATP certificate is eligible for the Piedmont program.
 Not sure if you qualify?
 We’ll take a look at your situation and create a plan for you with no obligation.

 Ground lessons and dual flight time are done individually, one-on-one, with an instructor, not in a classroom style setting.

-Most of your flying will be done in newer model Cessna 172 G-1000 glass cockpit and Tecnum Twin Engine aircraft.
-Depending on your experience you will be starting in one of four defined phases:
+Most of your flying will be done in newer model Cessna 172 G-1000 glass cockpit aircraft.
+Depending on your experience you will be starting in one of our defined phases:

 Every situation is different, but most pilots will have little of no out of pocket costs related to training.
-Piedmont Airlines offers up to $23,000 to cover your training costs, and you may also elect to use your VA benefits.
+Piedmont Airlines offers money to cover some training costs, and you may also elect to use your VA benefits.
 Housing may be covered through BAH (contact our VA partner listed later in this packet), and discount housing is available.